15 people, including correctional officer, plead guilty in Maryland state prison smuggling

 Ashby normally worked at Jessup Correctional Institution in Anne Arundel County but occasionally worked overtime shifts in the kitchen at Roxbury, where Brown was assigned to work.

 Ashby, 34, pleaded guilty to conspiracy to deliver contraband.
 Her sentencing date is set for May 28.
-Ashby's attorney Tyler Mann does not have a comment on this matter at this time.
+Ashby’s attorney Tyler Mann did not have a comment on the matter at this time.

 Brown, 33, pleaded guilty to conspiracy to deliver contraband and was sentenced to one year of incarceration, consecutive to all other sentences.
 Brown’s attorney was not immediately available for comment.